Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 5. Refresh Content

 Use rankings as a proxy for relevance and track your standing.
 If Google drops your rankings, your topic may be evergreen, but your content is not.
 Common areas that become outdated include statistics, processes, screenshots, broken or irrelevant links, or the use of a specific year in titles.
 You can add more recent data or statistics, updated product information, and newer images.
-When you've refreshed your content, you can republish and repromote it.
+When you've refreshed your evergreen content piece, you can republish and repromote it.

 6. Go In-Depth